kruti-thukral/RAFT_Prototype/README.md

 Download pysyncobj using below pip3 install pysyncobj

 We are testing RAFT (Leader election and replication demo) using three servers running locally on various ports.
-We have a simple counter class which increments the counter by a specific value and it is seen to replicated on all servers.
+We have a simple counter class which increments the counter by a specific value and it is seen to be replicated on all servers.
 - During the run, one can see that the state is getting changed on all servers when the leader increments the count
 - If one kills the server which happens to be the leader, there is a leader election which happens internally and another leader is elected which then continues incrementing the counter.